macxcool/coolnet.xyz/content/blog/Jamie_Soles.md

 I highly recommend Jamie Soles' music.
 You can find all of his albums on [Spotify](https://open.spotify.com/artist/3I7IkK6CPGWkxCw6TUhI7M?si=oUVJd9DvRVSmVz3-I-d5oQ) and you can purchase them as CD or MP3 downloads at [solmusic.ca](https://solmusic.ca).

 I want to leave you with one song that I especially love.
 Soles' wife Valerie sings the poignant story of Luke 7:11-17 from the perspective of the widow whose only son has died.
-My sons call me a softy, but this never fails to bring me to tears, mainly because of the widow's realization this this man is a great prophet who God has finally sent to Israel.
+My sons call me a softy, but this never fails to bring me to tears, mainly because of the widow's realization that this man is the great prophet whom God has finally sent to Israel.

 <iframe src="https://open.spotify.com/embed/track/3oNeCwOcMlW6DeOhEJqVhN" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>